• Trunk Bay, St. John, USVI

 Tropical and Subtropical Climate Zones

 The climate of the Caribbean Archipelago predominantly falls into the tropical category.
 However, the southernmost islands, notably Trinidad and Tobago, deviate from this norm, experiencing a more arid, semi-desert climate.
-Across the region, warm temperatures are a year-round constant, although there are subtle variations between the wet and dry seasons.
+Warm temperatures are a year-round constant across the region, although subtle variations exist between the wet and dry seasons.

 Impact of Hurricanes